 “It’s a hugely rewarding role.
 Despite coming to motorcycling very late in life I have thoroughly enjoyed all the various training roles that exist with IAM RoadSmart.

-I would encourage anyone who is an Advanced Rider, with good interpersonal and communication skills and can spare some time, to approach their club and get involved with Observer training.
+I would encourage anyone who is an Advanced Rider, with good interpersonal and communication skills and can spare some time, to approach their local group and get involved with Observer training.

 You will engage and influence riders who want to make a positive change towards road safety.
 It’s never too late to start, and my advice to anyone considering the role is GET INVOLVED"